The conformalization (or “calibration”) set

 2. Cross conformal predictions

-• Conformity scores on the whole training set obtained by cross-validation,
+• Conformity scores on the whole dataset obtained by cross-validation,

 • Perturbed models generated during the cross-validation.